Nickklein13/CMDadmin-andcommands/README.md

 <p>
-Curious how I got the cmd line with weather in the beginning?
+Curious as to how I got the cmd line with weather in the beginning?
 Next we will use CMD to tell us the weather!

- I've personally made the move from Houston --> Philladelphia within the past week.
+ I've personally made the move from Houston --> Philadelphia within the past week.
 So, in the middle of this project I've become curious what the weather I left behind is like currently.
-Instead of clicking on my taskbar, I'd like to see what cmd says about the weather in houston
+Instead of clicking on my taskbar, I'd like to see what cmd says about the weather in Houston

 So next, to check that, we'll type in